 Building a loyal customer base is essential for any business’s success.
-Loyal customers are often advocates for your brand, referring you to friends and family to help grow your customer base even more.
-In order to build and maintain a following of loyal customers, you need to ensure you’re branding delivers a positive customer experience.
+Loyal customers are often advocates for your brand, referring you to friends and family and helping to grow your customer base even more.
+But in order to build and maintain a following of loyal customers, you need to ensure you’re delivering a positive customer experience.

 Every interaction a customer has with your brand needs to be a positive one.
 To help you achieve that, you should focus on consistent branding throughout the entire customer journey.
 Strong branding helps customers feel confident in what your business has to offer and solidifies that trust and loyalty you work so hard to build.

 To make sure you’re putting your best foot forward, consider how your brand appears at each stage of the customer journey.

 What is a customer journey?

 While every business is slightly different, most customers follow a basic framework when they’re deciding whether to make a purchase or do business with a company.
 The roadmap of experiences that leads them to their purchase decision is called the customer journey.